marcel-labela/Retrolink/readme.md

 ### Retrolink api.
 A Express/Nodejs api build to interact with a Postgres database.
 I've build it with JWT authentication for all of the applications interaction with it.
+I've used docker to quickly spin up the server with a Postgres database.
+For the staging environment I will also deploy the docker container.

 - Express
 - Prisma ORM
+- Docker
 - Nodemailer

 ### Retrolink app